brandon-setegn/devcontainer-poetry-example/README.md

 [VS Code - Devolping inside a Container](https://code.visualstudio.com/docs/remote/containers)

+## Running this Project
+If you have VS Code and Docker installed correctly you should be able to run this project very easily.
+There is only 1 thing left to do:
+1. Add file `.env` to the `/hello-world/.devcontainer` folder.
+This file can be empty but needs to exist.
+This is where we will put any environment variables that are required.
+DO NOT check your .env into git.

+#### Here is a list of steps I used to create this project.

 ## Creating a Poetry Project
 1. First make sure you have Python installed correctly.